Elliot-QxZhang/Elliot-QxZhang.github.io/_news/glandsam.md

 ---
-title: "One Journal Paper accepted by IEEE TMI"
+title: "One Journal Paper accepted by IEEE Transactions on Medical Imaging"
 date: 2024-12-22 17:30:00 UTC
 ---